AIWEBBOT/BOT01/README.md

 # BOT01
-Can easily compose new bots by simply connecting them
+Can easily integrate new bots by simply connecting them